 #9 – Building Dashboards

-When the story behind the data is read to tell end users may want to see those summary results in a single page view, so using MS Excel we can build dashboards which can tell the stories in a single page view.
-Not only we can build a dashboard but it also makes the dashboard interactive as well.
+When the story behind the data is read to tell, end users may want to see those summary results in a single page view, so using MS Excel, we can build dashboards that can tell the stories in a single page view.
+Not only can we build a dashboard, but it also makes the dashboard interactive as well.

 #10 – Interactive Charts and Graphs